 The two Adepts found the perfect spot to practice - it was just inside Tanglewood.
 The bushes weren't too overgrown, partly because Matthew got a little Fireball-happy during their first quest, and the trees were perfect targets.
 And if nothing else, maybe they could run into a few Rat Soldiers or Slimes and shoot some arrows through them.

 "No, Matthew, not like that!"
 Karis scolded, running over to Matthew, setting her own bow down in the process, and grabbing his bow and situating it correctly into his hands.
-Her hand brushed up against his quite a few times and she couldn't help but feel tingles.
-She ignored them for the most part, though, and leaned down a little bit to look at the angle he was pointing it in.
+She leaned down a little bit to look at the angle he was pointing it in.
 Satisfied, she smiled and walked away, leaving her student to try it without her help now.

 He managed to pull the arrow back swiftly without moving the bow itself too much, and when he released, the arrow shot through the air past the vines and hedges and missed the target tree by a foot.
 He groaned, lowering the bow and smacking his head.